littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.2.2 (03-05-18)
+-Removing deprecated/legacy cruft where possible.
+-"Direct Revelation" changed to just require some degree of Egalitarian and Spiritualist because the previous requirements did not work as intended because you can't nest "OR" blocks in a civic prereq definition.
+-Removing pleas for help with icon art.

 v1.2.1 (03-04-18)
 -New icons thanks to Meltup.